Adson (footballer)

-Adson Ferreira Soares (Aruanã, 6 October 2000), simply known as Adson, is a Brazilian footballer who currently plays as a midfielder for Corinthians.
+Adson Ferreira Soares (born 6 October 2000), simply known as Adson, is a Brazilian professional footballer who plays as an attacking midfielder or a winger for Vasco da Gama.

-Club career
+Career

+Corinthians

 Born in Aruanã, Goiás, Adson joined Corinthians' youth setup in 2017, from local side Jaraguá.
 On 10 December 2020, while still a youth, he renewed his contract until 2023.

 Adson made his first team debut on 7 March 2021, coming on as a late substitute for Mateus Vital in a 2–1 Campeonato Paulista home win against Ponte Preta.
 He scored his first professional goal on 26 July, netting his team's second in a 2–1 away success over Cuiabá for the Série A championship.

+On 20 January 2023, already established in the first team squad, Adson renewed his contract with Timão until December 2025.

+Nantes

+On 23 August 2023, Ligue 1 side Nantes signed Adson on a five-year deal.

+Vasco da Gama

+On 24 January 2024, Adson signed a contract with Vasco da Gama until the end of 2027.